Ndoubledot/Aperature-photometry-for-fits/README.md

 To use AP first the user needs to run setup_AP.py to install all the packages that are neccesory

 A detailed example is given to show underlying workings of AP

+I do not own the fits file mentioned although it should be considered as fair use